-Formatting objects
+Formatting objects (online)

 In the past, most webpage layouts were built using tables.
-These techniques have been replaced with layouts based on and other CSS formatted elements.
+These techniques have been replaced with layouts based on and other elements formatted by CSS.
 These hands-on exercises take the students through this process step by step, illustrating the important concepts of CSS-based layout.
 Students will learn how CSS can control the width, height, borders, backgrounds, margins, padding, and positioning of HTML elements.